 If you have any questions about clamshell lighting for beauty photography, head shots or portraits, let us know in the comments.

-Also, we love good news, so if our photography lighting tips have helped you, share that too.
+Also, I love good news, so if my photography lighting tips have helped you, share that too.